orchidsoftware/orchid.software/source/en/docs/screens.md

 Route::screen('/idea', Idea::class)->name('platform.idea');
 ```

-Adding a screen is slightly different from the usual registration, for example, a `GET` request, in that instead of a single address, a whole group is registered.
+Adding a screen is slightly different from the usual registration, for example, a `GET` request, in that instead of a single address, a whole group registered.
 For clarity, you can run the `route:list` command by Artisan:

 ```php
 Method                      | URI                                  | Name